 Let us know in the comments if you make this comforting Tomato Dhal... we love to hear how you served it up, or are here to answer any questions you might have xx

 For accuracy, I measure all ingredients in metric as standard, then convert and test the recipe for American cup measurements etc.

 (Heads up Aussie and UK readers- your measurements in cups are sometimes different, so please use metric or check you have the correct cup and spoon type!!)

 - 1 tablespoon olive oil (or any other neutral oil)

 - 8 cloves garlic

-Start the daal by heating the 1 tbsp oil in a large saucepan.
+- Start the daal by heating the oil in a large saucepan.
 Once hot add the onions and fry until translucent, then add the garlic, ginger, coriander, curry powder, turmeric, salt, pepper and chili flakes.
 Fry for a few minutes to let the flavours infuse.

-Add 2 cups water and the lentils.
+- Add the water and the lentils.
 Cook for around 20 mins until the lentils are soft.

 - Next add the coconut milk and vegetable stock.
 Cook for 15 minutes.

 - Add the chopped fresh or tinned tomatoes.
 Cook for another 10 minutes.